Federal Direct Loan Program

 STEP 2: Register for classes.
 The Financial Aid Office will not process your loan request until you are registered for classes.
 Loan applications that are received will be returned to the student if the student is not registered for classes.
 It will be the student’s responsibility to resubmit the application after registering for classes.

-STEP 3: Complete the 2013-2014 Federal Direct Loan Application and return to the Financial Aid Office.
-Read your award letter and the Financial Aid Student Responsibilities, included with your award letter, to determine the amount you will need to borrow based on your enrollment and resources.
+STEP 3: Read your award letter to determine the amount you will need to borrow based on your enrollment and resources .
+To receive a direct loan you MUST complete the Federal Direct Loan Application available on your student portal at myportal.walshcollege.edu.
+If you wish to use financial aid to cover your books at the Walsh College Bookstore you Must complete the Walsh College Bookstore Authorization form available on your student portal at myportal.walshcollege.edu.
+It is important that you understand the financial aid awarded to you by reading the "Conditions of Financial Aid" and "Satisfactory Academic progress" available at www.walshcollege.edu/finaid/.
 Students are not required to apply for a student loan and are not required to apply for the recommended amounts from the award letter.
 If you need assistance, please contact our office.
 An award letter is mailed to your home once your financial aid file is complete.
 If you have not received one, please contact our office for assistance.

 STEP 4: If you have successfully completed steps 1 - 3, loan funds are scheduled to apply (disburse) to your student account two weeks after the term begins.
 You must be enrolled on at least a half-time at the time of disbursement to receive your loan.
 Student refund checks from excess funds (if any) are direct deposited or mailed within 10 days of disbursement by the Business Office.
 To sign up for direct deposit see http://www.walshcollege.edu/directdepositrefunds.